jonathan-lupu/higher-lower-game/README.md

 ### Deck
 This class represents a physical deck of cards.
 The only data it holds is the list of cards.
 However, it has some useful methods:
-- generate: Creates the deck by populating the list of cards with the 52 cards.
+- generate: Creates the deck by populating the list of cards with the 52 cards
 - shuffle: Runs the Fisher-Yates algorithm to shuffle the deck of cards
 - draw: takes the top card in the deck
 - reset: resets the deck to an empty list